Trekking through the Markha valley of Ladakh in India involves crossing over two high passes, Gandala (4980 m) and

 Arrive in Delhi around midnight.
-You will be met by our representative who will bring you to the domestic terminal to catch your flight to Leh.
+Our representative will meet you, who will bring you to the domestic terminal to catch your flight to Leh.
 Fly to Leh and explore around town, 3500 meters.
 Overnight in Hotel with breakfast.

 Full-day sightseeing of the Indus Valley.
 After breakfast, a full-day excursion of Indus valley visiting Shey Palace-Thikse Monastery and Hemis monastery.
 Overnight Hotel with breakfast.